PostDoctoral Researchers

 Vicky Karadima

 Vicky is a doctoral candidate in the Department of Psychology of Panteion University of Social and Political Sciences.
 She completed her MSc. in Cognitive Science in the Dept. of Philosophy and History of Science, University of Athens, and holds a BA in Philosophy, Education and Psychology from the University of Ioannina.
 She is also independent research assistant for Dr. J. S. Pezaris’ Lab on Thalamic Visual Prosthesis Project of Harvard Medical School, USA and Dr. G. K. Georgiou’s Reading Research Lab of University of Alberta, Canada.
 Her master’s thesis was on the developmental, aging and cognitive aspects of time estimation and multisensory simultaneity perception.
 She is interested in time and timing perception in everyday actions, exercise and dance, as well as temporal concepts and pace of life experience.
+Her doctoral studies are funded by the Hellenic Foundation for Research and Innovation (HFRI).

 Vassiliki Mitrousia